 1075 episodes (20 seasons)

 One Piece is the anime series that refuses to end and we love it for that.
 Luffy and his crew sail across the seas, finding new adventures and fighting injustice wherever they find it.

-All told, this anime is a pure escapist fantasy that still has a deep political and philosophical message beneath its surface.
+All told, this anime is a pure escapist fantasy that still has deep political and philosophical messages beneath its surface.

 With more than 1,000 episodes and still more being released weekly, One Piece is the greatest time investment across anime.
-However, for anime fans, there aren't many better ways to spend a weekend than watching Monkey D. Luffy chase his dream of becoming King of the Pirates.
+However, for anime fans, there aren't many better ways to spend time than watching Monkey D. Luffy chase his dream of becoming King of the Pirates.

 2. Panty & Stocking With Garterbelt

-Have you ever wondered what it would be like if someone threw Ren & Stimpy, Powerpuff Girls, and Invader Zim into a blender and animated the R-rated concoction that popped out?
-If so, then we have good news!
+Have you ever wondered what it would be like if someone threw The Ren & Stimpy Show, Powerpuff Girls, and Invader Zim into a blender and animated the R-rated concoction that popped out?
 Panty & Stocking With Garterbelt is here to answer your question.

 The music, animation, and performances are all fantastic, with the English dub being one of the few that's clearly better than the original.
 If you like gross-out humor and lots of swearing, you will love this show.